zerozedsc/kiosk_system/README.md

     - Use kiosk_product.category to include all items in that category.
 If category string contain space, change with #
     1. "1 Corndog + 3 POPIA Mix" -> `"PIECE,15 _1,POPIA#F50 _3"`
     2. "4 POPIA Mix" -> `PIECE,POPIA#F50 _4`
+    3. "Corndog Goreng" -> `PIECE,15 PIECE` _means current existed product will be sold in piece_

 4. if total quantity set in string not tally with max_quantity, it will be invalid
 5. lastly create one function(param: setString, setMaxQty) to get this kind of data for example `setString = "PIECE,15 _1,POPIA#F50 _3"`:
    ```